 =========

-A single `Path` object can be reused across the whole expression: the helper methods mixed in from `ConditionTrait` and `OperationTrait` let you create equality/range/containment checks, attribute existence/type predicates, arithmetic updates, list append/prepend operations, `if_not_exists`, `size()`, and more – all off the same root path.
+A single `Attribute` object can be reused across the whole expression: the helper methods mixed in from `ConditionTrait` and `OperationTrait` let you create equality/range/containment checks, attribute existence/type predicates, arithmetic updates, list append/prepend operations, `if_not_exists`, `size()`, and more – all off the same root path.

 Examples: